KaustubhRai/github_hashnode/66db61318b4f2a0e2f4974c6-kalyan-test.md

-Footnotes code for markdown, does not work with hashnode👎
+Footnotes, Collapsable items, colored text - all these stuff's code for markdown, does not work with hashnode👎

 **Bold Text**